jacekturek/fuzyecon/README.md

 > ℹ️ Fuzzy sets with the mathematical economics is a project about Artificial Intelligence

+> Fuzzy sets can me used for modeling as 📌 fuzzy constraints - this is the way to make the models from economical science

 Computational methods solve economic models and analyze data.

 > Here is the list of topics that can be in this project: